Cathay tumbles to first half loss

 Cathay Pacific chairman John Slosar said the outlook for the period ahead offered little encouragement.

-“We do not expect the operating environment in the second half of 2017 to improve materially,” Slosar said in a statement.
+“We do not expect the operating environment in the second half of 2017 to improve materially,” he said in a statement.

 “In particular, the passenger business will continue to be affected by strong competition from other airlines and our results are expected to be adversely affected by higher fuel prices and our fuel hedging positions.”